Student Printing Allotments

 What happens to my balance at the end of the semester?

-At the end of each period (semester, winter study, and summer), any unused portion of the free allotment will be cleared from your account, and a new allotment credited to your account at the beginning of the next semester.
+At the end of each period (semester, and summer), any unused portion of the free allotment will be cleared from your account, and a new allotment credited to your account at the beginning of the next semester.
 Any remaining purchased printing credits will be carried forward each semester during your time at Williams.

 I need to print something for my student group or job.
 Will I get charged for those?

 If you print these documents from your personal account, your account will be debited.
 Student organizations and departments can request group accounts

 Why Does Williams Have Printing Allotments?

 Williams is continually seeking ways to reduce paper waste and costs, conserve energy, and minimize the environmental impacts associated with printing and paper use through the combined efforts from:

 - College Libraries